 Step 1: Find Your Niche

 Before you start a blog, you have to know what you’ll be writing about.
-If you don’t have a niche, you’ll just end up writing whatever that comes into mind, which is much harder to monetize.
+If you don’t have a niche, you’ll just end up writing whatever comes into mind, which is much harder to monetize.
 You can talk about parenting in general, or fashion tips for moms, and so on.
 Find something you are passionate about and wouldn’t mind writing for a long time.

 Step 2: Come Up With A Domain Name